Krishna-Gopal-Pathak/Data-Analytics/SQL for Data Analytics/SQL.md

 ## Database
-- Database is a system that allow users to store and organise data.
+- Database is a system that allows users to store and organize data.

 ## SQL
 - Relational Database
   **Structure**
 - Table-based

 ## NoSQL